 You may decide to have more than five subheadings, but aim for five subheadings at the start.

-Each subheading should cover a stage of your subject matter that is of great value and if you can make it a long-tail keyword, even better.
+Each subheading should cover an area of your subject matter and if you can make it a long-tail keyword, even better.

 The content within a subheading is best kept to between 100 to 300 words.

 If you find yourself with too much to write about for one subheading, it’s a good sign that the subheading should be split into two subheadings.

 Step 3: Write three informative bullet points for each blog subheading

 Technical blogging can be tricky and an easy way to break it down again is to describe the entire sub-topic in bullet points.

 This will give you the chance to organise the structure and the flow of the information you are putting into your post.